Ryan-Holben/pyOEIS/README.md

 # pyOEIS

 pyOEIS is a Python module that can be used to programmatically accessing The On-Line Encyclopedia of Integer Sequences®, which is located at www.oeis.org.
+This project is independent of the OEIS Foundation.
+Please support them at www.oeisf.org!

 ## Features
 1. OEIS search by sequence elements